Using the FiftyOne App¶

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 | import fiftyone as fo import fiftyone.zoo as foz dataset = foz.load_zoo_dataset("quickstart") # Your default App config print(fo.app_config) # Create a custom App config app_config = fo.app_config.copy() app_config.show_confidence = False app_config.show_label = True print(app_config) # Launch App with custom config session = fo.launch_app(dataset, config=app_config) print(session.config) |

-You can also reconfigure a live Session
+You can configure a live Session

 by editing its